 pymunk.matplotlib_util Module

-This submodule contains helper functions to help with quick prototyping using pymunk together with pyglet.
+This submodule contains helper functions to help with quick prototyping using pymunk together with matplotlib.

 Intended to help with debugging and prototyping, not for actual production use in a full application.
-The methods contained in this module is opinionated about your coordinate system and not very optimized (they use batched drawing, but there is probably room for optimizations still).
+The methods contained in this module is opinionated about your coordinate system and not very optimized.

 class pymunk.matplotlib_util.DrawOptions(ax: Any)[source]